openoms/bitcoin-tutorials/fulcrum.md

 # dependencies
 # sudo apt install -y libzmq3-dev
+sudo apt install -y libssl-dev # was needed on Debian Bullseye

 # set the platform
 if [ $(uname -m) = "aarch64" ]; then